Skip to main content

 • Instant Search — Real-time search-as-you-type results without full page reloads.

-• WP_Query integration — Elasticsearch can handle WP_Query requests, reducing database load and improving page load times.
+• WP_Query integration — ElasticPress allows you to offload WP_Query requests to Elasticsearch, reducing database load and improving page load times.

 • Faceted filtering — Narrow results by category, tag, custom taxonomy, and other attributes.